Some of Cincinnati’s Oldest Black residents share their secrets to long living!

 Cincinnati holds great history and knowledge within our neighborhoods.
-A lot of that comes from seasoned members of the community that have been around for more than eight decades.
+A lot of that comes from seasoned members of the community that have been around for more than nine decades.
 These residents have witnessed, and been apart of, the many changes in our city.
 It is a great privilege to know who they are.
+These residents have shared their wisdoms and secrets to living more than 90 years.

 “I have been a member of St. Andrew’s Episcopal church all of my life.”